ChaoticWolf/OGXboxSoundtrackEditor/README.md

 # OG Xbox Soundtrack Editor
-OG Xbox Soundtrack Editor is an application to manipulate the music stored on the hard drive of an original Xbox console.
+OG Xbox Soundtrack Editor is an application to manipulate the music stored on the hard drive of an Original Xbox console.

 ## Features
 * Create, delete, and rename soundtracks